We employ people in the following categories: Security and Non-Security

 What does the Physical Fitness Testing process entail?

 The requirements for the above-mentioned test can be found in the application packet, which is issued to applicants when they come in to sign the certification list.
-You may also review the Recruit Training Program - Physical Readiness Test Tips.
+You may also review the Recruit Training Program Physical Fitness Preparation Guide or Physical Fitness Training and Testing Requirements.

 What is the base salary for a Correction Officer I and CPO A/B position?

-During the eight (8) week Basic Training Academy, candidates will receive their full bi-weekly pay rate as agreed upon via contract between the DOC and their specific Bargaining Agreement Contract.
+During the twelve (12) week Basic Training Academy, candidates will receive their full bi-weekly pay rate as agreed upon via contract between the DOC and their specific Bargaining Agreement Contract.
 Upon completion of the academy you will be assigned to a facility and could receive additional pay.

 Do I receive additional pay for college degrees?